KILTprotocol/docs/docs/sdk/0-core-feature/1_ctypes.md

 ## CType Metadata

-CType Metadata can be linked to a given CType to give context of its intended use-case: These include the:
+CType Metadata can be linked to a given CType to give the context of its intended use-case: These include the:

 - Title
 - Description